Koatty/koatty_core/docs/api/koatty_core.koattymetadata.md

 </td><td>

-Removes the given key and any associated values.
-Normalizes the key.
+Removes the given key and any associated values

 </td></tr>